cf73/humanity/content/collections/partner_initiatives/protect-democracy-ensures-that-elections-remain-free-fair-and-secure-that-we-maintain-our-collective-ability-to-shape-the-future.md

 ---
 id: b8061fa7-85a2-49a6-8e37-289afe449ed6
 blueprint: partner_initiative
-title: 'Protect Democracy ensures that elections remain free, fair, and secure  --  that we maintain our collective ability to shape the future.'
+title: 'Protect Democracy works to ensure that elections remain free, fair, and secure  --  that we maintain our collective ability to shape the future.'
 image: image-1713227192.png
 summary: 'Without free, fair, and secure elections, voters have no voice, little control over the direction of a country, and few ways to correct course when things go awry.'
 call_to_action: 'Protect Democracy defends the process of holding elections.'